alexle/alexle.github.com/posts/first-marathon.markdown

 A wave of emotions hit me as I sat on the side, watching the other runners and seconds go by.
 How could this have happened?
 Why today?
 I had run *dozens* of 13+ mile runs with less hydration and similar pacing and never cramped once.

-I didn't know how I could possibly continue this for another **13 miles**.
+I didn't know how I could possibly continue for another **13 miles**.
 I seriously considered withdrawing.
 It's hard to admit, but I broke down at this point.
 I had trained and sacrificed so much to be here.

 And then I thought of my brother and sister waiting for me at the finish, who had woken up early to come support me in the dreary cold.
 I thought of all the people who would give anything to be in the situation I was in at that moment, but couldn't due to whatever circumstance.
 I even thought of a quote by Lance Armstrong: